ntlinh16/cloudal/docs/g5k_k8s_tutorial.md

   -j OAR_JOB_IDS        the reserved oar_job_ids on grid5k.
 The format is
                         site1:oar_job_id1,site2:oar_job_id2,...
-  --no-deploy-os        specify not to deploy OS on reserved nodes
+  --no-deploy-os        specify not to deploy OS on reserved nodes -r                    only make a reservation, no deploy hosts
 ```